Govind-553/treking-web/README.md

 # 🌿 Trekking Website

 Welcome to the Trekking Website! 🏃‍♂️🌄 This platform is designed to provide outdoor enthusiasts with all the tools,<br>
 resources, and guidance needed for an unforgettable adventure.
-Whether you're planning a mountain hike ⛰, a lakeside<br>
-camp 🌊, or a forest exploration 🌳, this responsive website is your ultimate companion.
+Whether you're planning a mountain hike ⛰, a<br> lakeside camp 🌊, or a forest exploration 🌳, this responsive website is your ultimate companion.

 ## ✨ Key Features